mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date: 06.11.2017
+* Fixed issues with Delphi 2007 (thanks to Zoran for pointing that out)

 Date: 25.10.2017
 * Extended NonLinear polynomfit by a few faster (but less robust) routines:
   -> linear regression is done in a fast loop.